A credible alternative to pneumatic tyres

 Sizing the tyres, and how they attach to the rims

 I've included some information here about sizing Tannus tyres as it may save you some trouble.
 If you're interested in purchasing these tyres, I suggest you read this section carefully.
+Keep in mind that the comments below apply to a do-it-yourself installation; I don't know if they would apply when the tyres are fitted by a workshop with special tools.

 In cross section, the tyres could be compared to a squat light bulb.
 The bottom part of the bulb, or 'base' of the tyre, fits inside the rim.
 The base has lateral holes spaced evenly around its circumference.
 These holes accommodate the locking pins, which fit across the inside of the rim to hold the tyre in place.
 The locking pins can't come out because their ends are under the hooks of the rim.